GDC-WM/Game-Library/README.md

 # WM-GDC-Game-Library

-Simple game engine in python using PyQt5 for WM Game Design Club.
+Simple game library in python using PyQt5 for WM Game Design Club.
 Currently in a very work in progress state.
 Version 1.1